Vidigal-code/nslt-challenge/front-end/README.md

 - **Command:** `"storybook build"`
 - **Description:** This command builds the Storybook static site, compiling all the UI components and documentation into a static output that can be deployed or served.
 It generates a `storybook-static/` folder containing the production-ready build of the Storybook site.

+### 6. `test`
+- **Command:** `"jest --watch"`
+- **Description:** This command runs Jest in watch mode, which will automatically re-run the tests when you make changes to the code.
+It's helpful for continuous testing during development.
+Jest is a testing framework used for unit and integration tests in JavaScript and TypeScript applications.

+---

+This will execute Jest in watch mode, so tests will be rerun automatically as you make changes to your code.

+Let me know if you need any more details or if you'd like further clarification!
 ---

 # Information